Siyinz/Info-Retrieval-ChatBot/README.md

 5) Develop skills at annotating and manually ranking for IR; 6) Improve software development skills; 7) Practice working with larger datasets.

 ### Conversation Data
-The dataset includes a large corpus of 2,326,394 conversation pairsfrom Reddit.
-Here, each messagem has one or more replies to it,r_i, . . . , r_k.
-Both messages and replies have unique identifies (message_id and response_id).
+The dataset includes a large corpus of 2,326,394 conversation pairs from Reddit.
+Here, each message has one or more replies to it,r_i, . . . , r_k.
+Both messages and replies have unique identifiers (message_id and response_id).
 I use the message data in this dataset to match with the user queries and to reply to the user with one of the responses.

 ### Part 1: Ground Truth Annotation
 Reply relevance is scored on the following scale: